Vidalia Onion Cornbread

-- 2 cups Martha White Yellow Cornmeal Mix
+- 2 cups white or yellow Cornmeal Mix

-Brush 2 tablespoons vegetable oil on the bottom and sides of an 8-inch cast iron skillet and place in a cold oven.
+Brush 2 tablespoons vegetable oil on the bottom and sides of an 8- or 9-inch cast iron skillet and place in a cold oven.

 Set the oven to 425 degrees with the skillet in the oven.
 Set a timer for 8 minutes.
 This should be enough time to preheat it plus a few minutes.
 It should take about 8 minutes to prepare onions and batter.